The President Enjoyed Monmouth Beach

 * * * * *

-When it comes to presidential visits to New Jersey, our neighbor to the south, the city of Long Branch, played the big time — hosting seven American presidents in its heydays, including the Republican Harrison — MORE HERE.
+When it comes to presidential visits to New Jersey, our neighbor to the south, the city of Long Branch, played the big time — claiming to have hosted seven American presidents in its heydays, including the Republican Harrison — MORE HERE.

 Beginning in 1867, soon-to-be-elected President Ulysses S. Grant visited Long Branch and fell in love with the area.
 He would return every summer during his eight years (1869-1877) as the nation’s chief executive.
 He owned a home in Long Branch and may even have visited the Monmouth Beach area.
 According to Entertaining a Nation, the hero general loved to get around.
 He was known to “wildly” race his horse & buggy up and down the beach for miles.